-I was thinking about them yesterday as I removed my rear wheel to fiddle with my tire.
-The tire didn’t seem properly seated all the way around (there was a low spot that I could feel through the saddle at low speeds but the rim was true and round).
-The tire was pretty loose on this rim (loved the easy install, but that can come with a cost), but with some wiggling here and there during inflation the tire seated properly all the way around and the low spot is gone.
+Yesterday I removed my rear wheel to fiddle with my tire.
+The tire didn’t seem properly seated (there was a low spot that I could feel through the saddle at low speeds but the rim was true and round).
+The tire was loose on the rim, but with some wiggling here and there during inflation the tire seated properly all the way around and the low spot is gone.
+Easy installation comes with a minor cost.
 Back to the chain tensioners.

-As I was putting things back together, I considered again whether I had the chain tensioners installed properly.
+While returning the rear wheel to the frame, I considered again whether the chain tensioners were properly installed.
 First, I originally had the washers on the outside of the dropouts (more properly called fork ends when the opening is horizontal and to the back, but I don’t want you to think I am talking about the front of the bike so I will use the term dropout throughout).
 That I haven’t changed (and more on that later).
-Second, I originally had the yoke installed with the MKS logos facing the outside, as shown below.
+Second, I originally had the yoke installed with the MKS logos facing out, as shown below.
 That’s changed now.
 Here is the yoke as I had it installed originally.

-Turns out the yokes are not symmetrical so that their orientation can matter.
-The tensioning screw is offset a bit toward the non-logo side.
+Turns out the yokes are not symmetrical–their orientation can matter.
+The tensioning screw is offset toward the non-logo side.
 In the picture below, the bulgy non-logo side is on the left and the flat logo side is on the right.

 Careful inspection helped me discover I should turn the yokes around to have the non-logo side on the outside when the washers are outside the dropouts so that the tensioning screws run in a straight line to the washer.
 That’s what I have done now.